WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

 Measures are in place to ensure there is an opportunity for both the foster parent and caseworker to participate in the scoring.
 Our goal is to score fairly and accurately with full transparency utilizing a team approach collaboratively with the referring county.
 A CANS assessment is performed every 6 months or as determined to be necessary by the case manager/placing agency.

 Prior to placement, we provide foster parents with as much information as we have about a child’s needs and levels of trauma.
-Each child's history is given to CCR so placement in out of home care can be considered.
-An estimated stipend amount is provided to the foster parent based on other children in care and previous placements with similar needs.
+We have a variety of foster homes operating at different levels.
+Basic level 2, level 3, and level 4.
+Each child's history is given to CCR and an estimated stipend amount is provided to the foster parent based on other children in care and previous placements with similar needs.
 Watch the video to hear what Rita has to say about being a foster parent with Community Care Resources.

 Often times a child who requires an extraordinary amount of supervision or has mental health requiring additional supervision will qualify for an exceptional rate.
 In addition to the above-mentioned care that may be required, the state of Wisconsin has a policy in place that awards foster families for keeping sibling groups together.
 A large percentage of Community Care Resources foster families care for sibling groups and the majority of families care for more than one child at a time.

 The actual stipend amount is different for every child in foster care but foster parents can expect the Basic Rate plus additional monies to offset the costs of providing care to kids.
 While some foster parents say it covers all costs with money remaining each month, others express that it could never be enough based on the required care provided.
-CCR foster parents receive between $800-$1500 monthly for each child in their care.
+CCR foster parents receive between $700-$1500 monthly for each child in their care.
+Foster parents caring for Level 4 children are receiving the higher stipend.